 With all products, there are always a few things that could be improved.
 All of these are things I would like to see improved on V2, but none are showstoppers that would keep me from purchasing the current generation of the Nomad.

 I found that the fill spout was placed a little low, which made it awkward to fill, so I would like to see a slightly higher fill spout.

 There are times when you end up using your palms to maintain the proper pressure on the seesaw lever, and it would be nice to see a little more comfortable shape at the ends.

 My Illy cappuccino cup barely fits under the machine, actually lifting the machine up just a bit.
 I would like to see more clearance for taller cups.

 At just under $300, the Nomad is by no means inexpensive.
-However, I would say it’s flavor and crema rivals more expensive electric powered espresso machines, so in that sense I consider it a bargain.
-Electric powered espresso machines can also use a lot of electricity, so this could go a long way toward lowering your electricity bill and potentially your carbon footprint.
+However, I would say its flavor and crema rival more expensive electric-powered espresso machines, so in that sense, I consider it a bargain.
+Electric-powered espresso machines can also use a lot of electricity, so this could go a long way toward lowering your electricity bill and potentially your carbon footprint.
 You also have something portable, which greatly increases versatility.
 Add to that a very strong aesthetic quality, and just about anyone would be proud to leave this out on the kitchen counter or office desk.
 The Nomad is highly recommended.